 Groundwater is also increasingly relied upon by growing cities and thirsty farms, and it plays an important role in the future sustainability of California’s overall water supply.

 Even so, groundwater has largely taken a backseat to surface water and California’s highly visible and famous system of dams and canals that transport it throughout the state.
 In an average year, roughly 40 percent of California’s water supply comes from groundwater.
+During a drought, that figure reaches as much as 60 percent.

 If California were flat, the volume of its groundwater would be enough to flood the entire state 8 feet deep.